 The Wick was ready for occupancy on April 1, 1910.
 9 It was the city’s tallest building until the completion of the Metropolitan Tower in 1929.
 2

-The tower home to the Wick Brothers Trust Company among other Wick family enterprises.
-5 Wick Brothers later became the City Trust and Savings Bank who rented offices to various tenants on the upper levels.
+The building was home to the Wick Brothers Trust Company and other Wick family enterprises.
+5 Wick Brothers later became the City Trust and Savings Bank, who rented offices to various tenants on the upper levels.
 10

 Burdman Bros, Inc. purchased the Wick Building for $230,000 in 1969.
 8 The company invested more than $1 million from 1988 to 1993 for mechanic and interior renovations in anticipation of selling the building to Phar-Mor Inc. When a scandal plagued Phar-Mor, Burdman looked for other options.

 In December 1993, Burdman agreed to donate the Wick Building and a parking lot to the city as gifts.
-8 12 With the occupancy rate hovering at 40%, the city saught redevelopment proposals from private businesses to locate within the tower.
+8 12 With the occupancy rate hovering at 40%, the city sought redevelopment proposals from private businesses.
 The city proposed to offer the building and its 50,000 square feet of space to a developer with the goal of adding 100 jobs to downtown.

 In October 1998, it was uncovered that the city did not have a definitive list of current tenants and the terms of their leases and that some tenants owned thousands of dollars in unpaid rent.
 12 The building also required more than $200,000 in repairs, including $30,000 to the roof, $40,000 to the cooling system, and repairs to one of its two operating elevators.
 A new motor for the manually operated lift would cost $70,000, whereas replacing the elevator with an automated model would cost $125,000.